rdb64-hobbies/see_and_select_tokens/README.md

 ### Version 0.1.8

 Put in help buttons to explain how to use the app and what each thing does.
 Mostly done by Cascade.

+### Version 0.2.0

+Added Dockerfile to build a Docker image for the application.